WeblateOrg/weblate/docs/admin/access.rst

     This feature is available since Weblate 1.4.

+.. versionchanged:: 2.13

+    Since Weblate 2.13 the per project access control uses :ref:`groupacl` under the hood.
+You might need some adjustments to your setup if you were using both features.

 .. note::

     By enabling ACL, all users are prohibited to access anything within given project unless you add them the permission to do that.

 Additionally you can limit users access to individual projects.
 This feature is enabled by :guilabel:`Enable ACL` at Project configuration.
-Once you enable this, users without specific privilege (:guilabel:`trans | project | Can access project NAME`) can not access this project.
-An user group with same name as a project is also automatically created to ease you management of the privilege.
+This automatically creates :ref:`groupacl` for this project

 To allow access to this project, you have to add the privilege to do so either directly to given user or group of users in Django admin interface.
 Or using